Robert Smallboy: Legacy and Artistic Tributes

 In 1996, Tony Isaacs of the Taos, New Mexico based label Indian House Records traveled to the remote location of the Smallboy Camp to make sound recordings.

 Visual artist Joane Cardinal-Schubert created several artworks related to Smallboy and the tragedy of his death.
 Cardinal-Schubert also wrote a poem about Smallboy's death.

+In 2005, Fifth House Books and Fitzhenry and Whiteside published Chief Smallboy: In Pursuit of Freedom, by Dr. Gary Botting, a long-time acquaintance of the Chief.

 Kisiko Awasis Kiskinhamawin in Mountain Cree Camp

 The Mountain Cree Camp School was established on the Smallboy Camp in 1967.
 The school was not recognized by the province of Alberta or the Federal Government until 2009.
 Starting in 2005, Alberta Education started negotiations to establish a program with the school.
 In 2009, a formal agreement was struck by Alberta Education for the Edmonton Catholic School Board to provide educational support to the school.

 Death

-On a visit to Banff in the winter of 1984 Chief Smallboy was refused from several hotels and had to stay the night outdoors.
-He suffered frostbite in his feet, which eventually led to gangrene and ultimately caused Smallboy’s death months later on July 8, 1984 at Smallboy Camp near Nordegg, Alta.